Rational points on modular curves via maps to elliptic curves with rank zero: Background

-We also rely on results of Lemos \cite{Lemos1} and \cite{Lemos2}.
-The first paper shows that if $E/\Q$ is a non-CM elliptic curve with a rational cyclic isogeny and $\im \rho_{E,\ell}$ is contained in the normalizer of the non-split Cartan mod $\ell$ for some prime $\ell > 3$, then $j(E) \in \Z$.
+We also rely on some generalizations of the formal immersion technique of Mazur \cite{Mazuriso}.
+In \cite{Lemos1}, Lemos shows that if $E/\Q$ is a non-CM elliptic curve with a rational cyclic isogeny and $\im \rho_{E,\ell}$ is contained in the normalizer of the non-split Cartan mod $\ell$ for some prime $\ell > 3$, then $j(E) \in \Z$.
 The paper then enumerates the finitely many integral $j$-invariants of elliptic curves that have a rational cyclic isogeny.
 Examining these cases shows that it is not possible for an elliptic curve $E/\Q$ to have a cyclic isogeny and image contained in the normalizer of the non-split Cartan mod $\ell$ for $\ell > 3$.
+The results of \cite{Lemos2} rule out the possibility of a non-CM elliptic curve $E/\Q$ having both split and non-split Cartan images for two primes $\ell$ and $p$.
+The result below can be proven using this method, but is strictly stronger than the results stated in \cite{Lemos2}.

-The results of the second paper likewise allow one to conclude that if $E/\Q$ is a non-CM elliptic curve with the property that $\im \rho_{E,\ell}$ is contained in the normalizer of the split Cartan, then there is no prime $p > 3$ for which $\im \rho_{E,p}$ is contained in the normalizer of a non-split Cartan subgroup mod $p$, although this result is strictly stronger than what is stated in \cite{Lemos2}.
-For an explanation of how to make the stronger deduction, see \cite[Theorem 6.2]{DanielsRouse}.
+\begin{theorem} \cite[Theorem 6.2]{DanielsRouse} Let $E/\Q$ be a non-CM elliptic curve.
+If there is a prime $q$ for which $\im \rho_{E,q}$ is contained in the normalizer of the split Cartan mod $q$, then there is no prime $p > 3$ for which $\im \rho_{E,p}$ is contained in the normalizer of the non-split Cartan mod $p$. \end{theorem}

-Our algorithm for computing a map $X_G \to E$, described in the next section, involves several numerical and heuristic steps.
-Consequently, to make our computations rigorous, we must verify that each map produced by the algorithm is indeed a map $X_{G} \to E$.
+We present an algorithm for computing a map $X_G \to E$ under the assumption that $X_{G}(\Q)$ is non-empty.
+This algorithm has several numerical and heuristic steps, and can fail in situations where these heuristics do not hold.
+In the latter case, rerunning the code (possibly increasing some parameters) should lead to success.
+Because of these heuristics, the polynomials produced are not guaranteed to define a map from $X_{G}$ to an elliptic curve $E$.
+To ensure the output is correct, we must verify that each map produced by the algorithm is indeed a map $X_{G} \to E$.
 To this end, we make use of the following well-known result about modular forms.
 For a proof, see \cite[Proposition 4.12]{Milne}. \begin{proposition} Suppose that $f$ is a nonzero modular form of weight $k$ for a finite index subgroup $\Gamma$ of $\SL_{2}(\Z)$ that contains $-I$.
 Then

 where $g$ is the genus of $X_{\Gamma}$ and $e_{Q}$ denotes the order of the stabilizer of $Q$ in $\Gamma/\langle \pm I \rangle$.
 The quantity $\epsilon_{\infty}$ is the number of cusps of $X_{\Gamma}$, and $\epsilon_{2}$ and $\epsilon_{3}$ are the numbers of elliptic points of orders $2$ and $3$, respectively. \end{proposition} The Riemann--Hurwitz theorem (see \cite[Theorem 3.1.1]{DiamondShurman}) shows that the right hand side equals $\frac{k}{12} [\SL_{2}(\Z) : \Gamma]$.
 As a consequence, if $f$ is a weight $k$ modular form for $\Gamma$ and the sum of the orders of vanishing of $f$ at all the cusps of $X_{\Gamma}$ is greater than $\frac{k}{12} [\SL_{2}(\Z) : \Gamma]$, then $f = 0$.